-The Risk Management function is maintained in-house and the Chief Risk Officer is responsible to perform this key function.
+The Risk Management function is maintained in-house and the Chief Risk and Compliance Officer is responsible to perform this key function.
 Ultimate responsibility for the oversight of the Risk Management System lies with the Board.

-The main roles and responsibilities of the Risk Management Function are to:
+The responsibilities of the Risk Management Function shall be to: